-Should voters stay home if they don’t like any candidate?
+Should voters stay home in November?

 As the presidential primary season wears on, a serious potential dilemma has begun to take shape for some voters: not for whom to vote in November, but whether to vote for president at all.